ferventcoder/chef-chocolatey-presentation/ReadMe.md

 ### Exercise 9: Upgrade a package
 1. Download an updated 1Password from this link - https://d13itkw33a7sus.cloudfront.net/dist/1P/win4/1Password-4.6.1.617.exe
-1. Use any method for creating packages to generate the packaging for this upgrade.
+1. Use any method for creating packages to generate the packaging for this upgrade. **NOTE**: When you do this, you may need to rename the existing 1Password package folder first.
+1. Instead of using Package Builder, you can instead download the file into the tools directory of the current package, edit the nuspec version, delete the previous installer exe, and update the chocolateyInstall.ps1 to point to the new installer and then compile the package.
 1. Push this updated package to the Chocolatey server.

 ### Exercise 10: Install package from Internal Repository